TubercularOx/darkhaunter/Speculation/Timeline.md

 * First appearance of the Goblin teenagers (but see Strip #92)
 * Rich says he first considered moving beyond the dungeon. \[Dungeon exit]

+### Bonus Strip
+* Rich states he was "never really happy" with how the villains "just start talking about" the gate \[Gate Plans]
+* Bonus strips in Dungeon Crawlin Fools were meant to smooth this out.

 ### Strip #96

 * First appearance of the gates